Intranet personalization increases innovation and collaboration.

 For example, you are a remote employee who lives in the U.S., but works for a company based out of Canada, the existing holiday calendar that the majority of your coworkers use will not work for you.
 When you search for “holiday calendar” on the intranet, you don’t want to see the Canadian calendar; you need the U.S. one, and likewise for your healthcare and insurance options.
 While it may be tempting to conclude that you can either set up separate intranets or tag the content according to the user’s IP location, this gets complicated when you consider that not all states and provinces follow the same regulations and calendars.
 This idea of separate intranets and tagging content becomes even more complicated when you consider how different departments need different information from the intranet.

 A more effective and efficient route is to personalize the intranet.
-A search solution that automatically learns from your users will understand that the user’s IP location determines the relevance of the holiday calendar, healthcare and insurance options, as well as provide more relevant content based on the user’s role and department.
+An intranet search solution that automatically learns from your users will understand that the user’s IP location determines the relevance of the holiday calendar, healthcare and insurance options, as well as provide more relevant content based on the user’s role and department.

 Here’s how to improve your intranet: